 My Dog Tested Positive for Anaplasma—What Happens Next?

-Dr. Abby Sullivan Dr. Abby Sullivan
+In-Clinic Care, Infectious Disease Dr. Abby Sullivan In-Clinic Care, Infectious Disease Dr. Abby Sullivan

 My Dog Tested Positive for Anaplasma—What Happens Next?